Thursday, 19 December 2013

 The Stone House, Onibury: side elevation showing the early, vernacular origins of the house.
 Image: Caroline Magnus.

-The Stone House, Onibury: the grant front added in the 18th century for Lord Powis.
+The Stone House, Onibury: the grand front added in the 18th century for Lord Powis.
 Image: Caroline Magnus.

 The Stone House was an attractive building, with a seven bay, two and a half storey front built for the Earl of Powis in the 18th century, but with older work - said to date from the 16th century - behind.
 The Stone House became the family's temporary home, but was always felt to be too small for John Allcroft's large family.
 He seems always to have intended to build a new house, but he was determined to do so on a site with magnificent views which lay on the 686 acre Aldon estate to the south of Stokesay, which the owner would not sell to him.
 He waited patiently until she died in 1886 and then bought it from her nephew and heir, Lord Rowton.
 He was finally able to begin the construction of the house in 1889.